 Do you still believe the president could be a Russian asset?

-McCabe's answer was quote, I think it's possible.
+McCabe's answer was, quote, I think it's possible.

 This is a person who should never have been employed by the FBI, much less become acting director.

-Your thoughts, David Schoen.
+Your thoughts, David Shoan.

 Yeah, a couple points.